rebeccaloran/soulgems/README.md

 	phase, but any damage that hasn't resulted in capturing a piece will be reset.
 No points are gained this way and points are not refunded.

+# Movement

+### Movement can only be done during Main Phase 1 or 2

+	Movement and capturing happen separately

+	The cost to move a piece is [(piece) + (distance)]

+	(distance) can only be a maximum of the pieces' traditional legal move distance.

+	Knights can move any number of times to empty squares.
+	The Knight costs (3) per jump.

 # Attacking and Capturing